10 places to visit in the local area

 5. The Foundling Museum

-Located practically next door to Willy G, The Foundling Museum tells the story of the UK’s first children’s charity hospital.
+Located practically next door to Willy G (our affectionate name for William Goodenough House), The Foundling Museum tells the story of the UK’s first children’s charity hospital.
 Established in 1739 by Thomas Coram, whose name adorns the children’s playground, Coram’s Fields and the adjacent charity.
 The current building dates from the 1930s yet adopted many 18th-century architectural features from the original, demolished buildings.
 Their current (2022) exhibition, Superheros, Orphans & Origins, offers a fascinating account of the representation of foster children, orphans, and childhood in comic book fiction.
+The painter Hogarth and the composer Handel were governors.
+Handel’s Messiah was first performed in its chapel and there is a large collection of both Hogarth’s and Handel’s work in the Museum.

 6. Bloomsbury Lanes